stefanocasazza/ULib/README.md

 It is the main software component of [city of Florence wireless network](http://wifi-aaa.comune.fi.it/login?mac=00%3A00%3A00%3A00%3A00%3A00&ip=172.22.11.124&redirect=http%3A//pasta.dianxinos.com/api/data&gateway=159.213.248.230%3A5280&timeout=0&token=1810300063&ap=05@159.213.248.230)

-We're hoping to get included in [TechEmpower's](http://techempower.com/) [next round of benchmarks](http://www.techempower.com/benchmarks/).
-A pull request has been already issued.
+userver application server is in the [10th round of TechEmpower's web framework benchmarks](http://www.techempower.com/benchmarks).
+This independent work tests a large number of frameworks and platforms against a set of tests common to web applications, such as JSON serialization, database queries and templating.

 ULib is normally built and installed as a set of shared object libraries and header files.
 These libraries and headers are installed using directories selected through a "configure" script that has been prepared with automake and autoconf.
 As such, they should build and install similarly to and in a manner compatible and consistent with most other GNU software.
 ULib is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA
+ULib is Free Software under the LGPL

 Comments and suggestions are welcome.